This bill reauthorizes funding through fiscal year 2030 for monitoring, assessment, and research activities in the Great Lakes Basin.

 MI

-This bill reauthorizes and extends federal funding for monitoring, assessing, and researching the Great Lakes Basin.
-Specifically, it extends the authorization for these critical activities from 2025 to 2030.
-This ensures continued support for the health and management of the Great Lakes fishery.
+This bill reauthorizes funding for essential monitoring, assessment, and research activities within the Great Lakes Basin through fiscal year 2030.
+It ensures continued support for understanding and protecting the Great Lakes fishery resources.